conradho/haskell_server/README.md

 - to start local server, run `snapproject`
     - this is an executable put in your .cabal/bin or your sandbox after `cabal install`
 - for tests, run `cabal test`
+    - test only "fails" if there is a system exit failure.
+To see other stuff, run with option `cabal test --show-details=always` or `=failures` to print the results

 Setup Notes
 ===========